Barcelona president under pressure after 6 officials resign - WHIZ News

 Barcelona denied the reports, saying that it had hired the company I3 Ventures to monitor social media traffic about the club.
 Later, it ordered an external probe by PriceWaterhouseCoopers consultants to determine the nature of the work carried out by the company.

-Following his resignation from the board, Emili Rousaud said he suspected that there may have been financial misdeed involved in the payment of I3 Ventures.
+Following his resignation from the board, Emili Rousaud said he suspected that there may have been financial misdeeds involved in the payment of I3 Ventures.

 “The issue of the social media is dirty,” Rousaud told Catalan radio station RAC-1 on Friday.
 “I believe someone had his or her hand in the till.
 But I don’t know who, although I don’t think it was someone on the board.”